polarofficial/polar-ble-sdk/README.md

 * Accelerometer data with sample rate of 52Hz and range of 8G.
 Axis specific acceleration data in mG.
 * Gyroscope data with sample rate of 52Hz and ranges of 250dps, 500dps, 1000dps and 2000dps.
 Axis specific gyroscope data in dps.
 * Magnetometer data with sample rates of 10Hz, 20Hz, 50HZ and 100Hz and range of +/-50 Gauss.
 Axis specific magnetometer data in Gauss.
 * List, read and remove stored exercise.
 Recording of exercise requires that sensor is registered to Polar Flow account.
 Stored sample data contains HR with one second sampletime.
+* SDK mode (from version 1.1.5 onwards)

 ### OH1 Optical heart rate sensor
 Optical heart rate sensor is a rechargeable device that measures user’s heart rate with LED technology.